omeka/omeka-s-enduser/docs/modules/dspaceconnector.md

 ![Table of past imports showing two from mars.gmu.edu](../modules/modulesfiles/mods_dspacepast.png)

+## Update Imported Resources
+To update resources created using the DSpace Connector, simply re-run an import from the same source.
+The resources will be updated, not reimported.
+This allows you to use the Connector to synch data between your DSpace and Omeka S installations.

 ## Undo an Import
 To undo a completed import and remove all associated items, go to the DSpace Connector tab on the left-hand navigation of the admin dashboard, click on DSpace Connector and then click on Past Imports, which should appear below the DSpace Connector tab.